Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 - [x] Offset between the buffer and variable `n`: `24`
 - [x] Offset of instruction within `win_authed()` which skips the authentication: `0x164e`

-Intbhis exploit we have to partially overwrite the return address.
+In this exploit we have to partially overwrite the return address.

 ### Partial return address overwrite